NativeScript/nativescript-developer-day/speakers.md

 layout: page
 ---

-Here are our fantastic speakers announced so far...**more to come soon!**
+13 fantastic speakers from the NativeScript community with real-world development experience.